 Barnard Helping Hands

 Under the guiding philosophy that neighbors should help neighbors, Barnard Helping Hands is an ever-expanding group of volunteers that match the community’s skills with its needs.
 If someone needs a ride to a doctor’s appointment, Barnard Helping Hands will find that ride.
 If someone needs help with a month’s rent, Barnard Helping Hands has funds on hand.
+A food box is kept at the Barnard General Store for deliveries to the Woodstock and Bethel food shelves.
+In May, Barnard Helping Hands sponsors Green Up Day.
 The group distributes holiday food baskets and gift cards at Thanksgiving and Christmas, and collects gifts for children to spread some cheer.
-Every fall, Barnard Helping Hands holds a Firewood Fest, where neighbors come together to cut, split and deliver wood to Barnard residents that are in need of fuel assistance.

 Do you need a helping hand?
 If so, please call or email: